 Dog owners often wonder whether fruits and vegetables are safe for a dog to eat, carrots being one of them.
-Is it safe for your dog to eat carrots?
+Is it safe that your dog can eat carrots?
 Yes, carrots can easily be added to Rover’s canine diet.
 Read on to find out why carrots are a healthy snack choice for not just you, but also for your pooch.

 Finding Healthy Snacks for Your Dog